-Top couple promenade round.
-Four ladies advance to centre, courtesy, and retire.
-Gentlemen advance and retire in
+First couple promenade round on inside.
+Four ladies ad vance to center, courtesy and retire.
+Gentlemen advance and retire in a similar manner.
+Balance and turn partners.
+Grand chain half round, promenade to places and turn partners.
+All chassez.

-Grand chain half round, promenade to places, and turn partners.
-All chassez croisez and retire to places.
-Second couple and sides repeat, and the whole is concluded with grand promenade.
+Second couple and sides repeat.